eric-blake/wine-store/README.md

 * Send email to customers when their order changes status.
 * Coupon management on product management page for superusers/admin
 * Social media login.
-* FAQ page, About page, Terms and conditions and privacy staement.

 ## Search Engine Optimization SEO and Marketing